Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 Notice how you feel throughout the day

 You'll likely feel some improvement within the first week.
-Significant changes typically appear after 2-3 weeks of consistent practice.
+Significant changes typically appear after 2-3 weeks of consistent practice - not overnight, but they do come.

 Important Safety Reminders